Free Research Preview. DrugChatter may produce inaccurate information.

 * Constipation

-Foods That Enhance Advil's Side Effects
+Foods That Can Enhance Advil's Side Effects

-Citrus fruits and juices, such as oranges, grapefruits, and lemons, can increase the risk of stomach upset and bleeding when taken with Advil.
-Limit your consumption of these foods or avoid them altogether.
+Citrus fruits and juices, such as oranges, grapefruits, and lemons, can increase the risk of stomach upset and nausea when taken with Advil.
+This is because citrus fruits contain compounds that can slow down the absorption of ibuprofen, leading to higher levels of the drug in the bloodstream.

 Tomatoes and tomato-based products, such as pasta sauce and ketchup, contain a compound called lycopene, which can increase the risk of stomach upset and bleeding when taken with Advil.

-Foods That May Help Reduce Advil's Side Effects
+Foods That Can Mitigate Advil's Side Effects

 Conclusion